 Purpose: Reviews J-Board decisions.
-Can either uphold J-Board decision, students: four plus one alternate ex officio: Dean of Student Affairs, and (for
+Can either uphold J-Board decision, direct the Dean of Student Affairs to take appropriate action, or direct the J-Board to reconsider the case.
+Addresses student complaints class. of discrimination on the basis of a federally protected Chair: Dean of Student Affairs Members: faculty: students: ex officio : four, appointed (for three-year terms) four plus one alternate Dean of Student Affairs

-Chair: Dean of Student Affairs

-Members: faculty: four, appointed (for three-year terms)

-Grievance cases) Dean for Academic Affairs